chaos-mesh/website/docs/upgrade-to-2.0.md

 You can use the upgrade tool `migrate.sh` to automatically export and upgrade the experiment.
 Before running, make sure you have enough permissions to access the cluster.

-If `migrate.sh` is in the current directory, place the `schedule-migration` tool in this directory and rename it to "main".
+If `migrate.sh` is in the current directory, place the `schedule-migration` tool in this directory.
 Then execute the following command to export and upgrade the experiment:

 ```bash
 bash migrate.sh -e